AESTHET1C/EWFWC-Firmware/Documentation/EWFWC Firmware Documentation.md

 #Overview of the Firmware

-The Eli Whitney Ferris Wheel Controller ("EWFWC") is an ATmega 328P-powered board that attaches to the bottom of the ferris wheel module within the Eli Whitney Museum's seasonal train display and controls various features of the module.
-The EWFWC Firmware is specific to both the EWFWC board and the ferris wheel module itself.
-It allows public interaction with the ferris wheel module in the following ways:
+The Eli Whitney Ferris Wheel Controller ("EWFWC") is an ATmega 328P-powered board that attaches to the bottom of the Ferris wheel module within the Eli Whitney Museum's seasonal train display and controls various features of the module.
+The EWFWC Firmware is specific to both the EWFWC board and the Ferris wheel module itself.
+It allows public interaction with the Ferris wheel module in the following ways:

 + Offer a single arcade button for the public to press
 + Begin playing music when the arcade button is pressed
 + Start the following process when the arcade button is pressed*:
-	+ Rotate the ferris wheel for 7 seconds
+	+ Alternate between two colors of LEDs on the Ferris wheel once per second
-	+ Move the fake crowd for 2 seconds when the ferris wheel stops moving
+	+ Rotate the Ferris wheel for 7 seconds
-+ Flash two colors of LEDs on the ferris wheel in an alternating pattern during this process
+	+ Move the fake crowd for 2 seconds when the Ferris wheel stops moving
 + Repeat this process until the music ends and the arcade button is released
 + Repeatedly loop the music as needed, with a 5 second gap between playback
 + Continue these actions uninterrupted so long as the arcade button is being pressed